Mill-Mountain-Digital-va/Flatter-Inc-Theme/README.md

-# Flatter-Inc-Theme
+# Blank-Theme

-used for development and updating the flatter inc website
+add images in customize and text